halosm1th/PNCheckNewXMLs/README.md

 # PNCheckNewXMLs
-A .NET 9 console application to merge and validate new “BP” entries against the papyri bibliography archive.
+A .NET 9 console application to merge and validate new 'fiches' created by the [BPtoPNDataCompiler](https://github.com/halosm1th/BPtoPNDataCompiler), originating in the online [Bibliographie papyrologique](https://bibpap.be/) but not yet found in the bibliography database of [papyri.info](https://papyri.info)

 It will:
 1. **Discover**